php-parallel-lint/PHP-Parallel-Lint/doc/syntax-error-callback.md

 # Syntax Error Callback

 1. Set a path to a file with custom error callback to `--syntax-error-callback` option.
-1. Create a class implementing `PhpParallelLint\PhpParallelLint\Contracts\SyntaxErrorCallback` interface.
+1. Create a class implementing `PHP_Parallel_Lint\PhpParallelLint\Contracts\SyntaxErrorCallback` interface.
 File with the class must have the same name as the class inside.
 1. Modify error before it is printed to the output.

 ## Example configuration